sukus21/remedy-refresh/README.md

 This is a fan project.
 The Princess Remedy series is owned by [Remar Games](https://remar.se/daniel/) and [Ludosity](https://ludosity.com/).

-The Master branch is a raw port of the original source, with minimal changes.
+This project is maintained using GameMaker LTS 2022.0.

-Only modifications critical to get the game running are present in this branch.
+This branch is a raw port of the original source, with minimal changes.

-As an example of what modern GameMaker allows for this game, check out the "mobile" branch, where I have ported the Game to Android.
+The only modifications, are the changes required to get the game running, and fixes for bugs introduced by the upgrade to modern GameMaker.